 This is Bell’s first job in government, but she is excited to help Commissioner Fried’s vision of a cannabis industry in Florida come to life.
 “I came here (to Florida) because I liked the message and the vision of the commissioner.
 I’ve known her for many years through consulting,” Bell says.
 “My goal is threefold: implement her vision, help the farmers and consumers, and help the state.”

 Growers can meet Bell and hear her speak at the Florida Ag Expo as part of a hemp panel.
-Be on the lookout for the full seminar schedule coming soon.

 Share this Post